JoaoSantosFisip/fisipgroup-mkdocs-documentation/docs/custompackage_addressables_setup.md

     - Addressables.
     - Fisipgroup Tools Custom Package.

-More info on how to add custom packages here:  [Custom Packages Home](https://joaosantosfisip.github.io/fisipgroup-mkdocs-documentation/custompackage/);
+More info on how to add custom packages here:  [Add package from git URL](https://joaosantosfisip.github.io/fisipgroup-mkdocs-documentation/custompackage_guide_giturl/);

 ## Set recommended settings
 To make sure the addressables work properly we recommend using the recommended settings.